Paulonvnv/Hopeful_Monsters/README.md

 ```
 cd /path_to/Hopeful_Monsters-main/
 ```
-2. Then make sure the `WritingApp.sh` file is executable, you can check this with the `ls` command:
+2. Then make sure the `WritingApp.sh` file is executable (has the x's in the attributes list for all owners), you can check this with the `ls` command:
 ```
 ls -l
 ```